The Music Man (2003 film): Production

+Release

 Critical reception

 The film received mixed reviews.
 Most critics found it inferior to the original 1962 film version of the play, and Broderick's performance as Hill was generally compared unfavorably to Robert Preston's.

 Edward Guthmann of the San Francisco Chronicle called it "passable entertainment" with "strong production values, excellent costumes and art direction, and a rich color palette that conjures cozy notions of small-town America in the early 20th century," but he felt it "never matches the 1962 film with its classic performance by the late Robert Preston.
 It was Preston ... who galvanized The Music Man with his vibrant, masculine authority ...
 Broderick, by comparison, is cute, wide-eyed, a bit squishy and about as dynamic and intimidating as Winnie the Pooh.
 His singing is adequate, his dancing heavy and forced. ...
 Meron and Zadan, who also produced the successful TV version of Annie in 1999 and the excellent Life with Judy Garland: Me and My Shadows in 2001, have developed a winning formula for quality television movies with bigger-than-usual budgets.
 The Music Man, handsome but misbegotten, doesn't match their usual standard."

 Writing for The New York Times, Michele Willens noted, "In The Music Man, Ms. Chenoweth finally gets a television part worthy of her talent," and she called the dances choreographed by Kathleen Marshall "inventive."

+Ratings

+The film received 13.1 million viewers, making it the second most-watched program the night of its premiere.